-Understanding and prioritizing the issues that matter to your business and your stakeholders enables your company to address the right issues and effectively report on them.
-This allows your company to evolve its strategy and prepare the reporting in the way that is aligned with the interests and needs of your stakeholders, as well as those of the company.
+Understanding and prioritizing the issues that matter to business and stakeholders enables your company to address the right issues and effectively report on them.
+This allows your company to evolve its strategy and prepare the reporting in a way that is aligned with the interests and needs of your stakeholders and company.

 Materiality helps companies identify and prioritize the issues that matter most to the companies’ business and stakeholders.

 Material topics are those aspects that reflect the organization’s significant economic, environmental, and social impacts, or those that substantively influence the assessments and decisions of stakeholders.
 To determine if a topic is material, qualitative analysis, quantitative assessment, and discussion are needed.